grace-notes/grace-notes-lessons/books/Jude.md

 {:title="Jude 3"}
 > “Dear friends, although I was very eager to write to you about the salvation we share, I felt I had to write and urge you to contend for the faith that was once for all entrusted to the saints.”

-The Gk. for ‘dear friends’ is agapetos, and refers to the concept of Positional Sanctification, that is, the saints’ sharing of Christ’s sonship, heirship, etc.  Then Jude states that his original purpose in writing the epistle was to expound on the subject of salvation; however, Jude “felt” a need or felt constrained to write about apostasy.
+The Gk. for ‘dear friends’ is ἀγαπητός, and refers to the concept of Positional Sanctification, that is, the saints’ sharing of Christ’s sonship, heirship, etc.  Then Jude states that his original purpose in writing the epistle was to expound on the subject of salvation; however, Jude “felt” a need or felt constrained to write about apostasy.
 This need was the outworking of God the Holy Spirit as He inspired Jude in writing the epistle.
-The doctrinal concept of inspiration is found in II Timothy 3:16; the Gk.  term is theopneustos, ‘God-breathed.’
+The doctrinal concept of inspiration is found in II Timothy 3:16; the Gk.  term is θεόπνευστος, ‘God-breathed.’

 So the subject matter has altered from salvation to “urging them to contend for the faith.”

-‘To urge’ is the Gk. parakaleo, ‘to admonish or to comfort.’
+‘To urge’ is the Gk. παρακαλέω, ‘to admonish or to comfort.’
 And from what source do both admonishment and comfort come?
 From love.
 Thus because Jude loves them as fellow saints, he is about to admonish them ‘to contend’ for the faith.
 The word ‘contend’ connotes a boxing concept -- that of being repeatedly knocked down yet always getting back up to continue the fight.

-And the word for faith is pistis; and here it functions as the metonymy of the adjunct, which is some part of the subject being put for the subject itself, such as the contents for the container; i.e., the milk for the milk carton.
+And the word for faith is πιστις; and here it functions as the metonymy of the adjunct, which is some part of the subject being put for the subject itself, such as the contents for the container; i.e., the milk for the milk carton.
 Here we have the application of the concept being put for the theory of the concept.
 In other words, ‘contending for the faith’: that is, the true doctrine of Christ (stop fooling around with Gnosticism which says that Christ did not exist, and get back to the true doctrine of Christ, which is salvation through the Cross, resurrection, ascension, session).

-_ἅπαξ_ is the Gr. particle for ‘once.’
+ἅπαξ is the Gr. particle for ‘once.’
 And John Albert Bengel says of it, “the particle is cogent: and no other faith will be given.”[^4] In other words, once is sufficient; no other is needed.

 And this faith or true doctrine of Christ “was entrusted to the saints.”
 To ‘entrust’ is ‘to give over verbally from the ultimate source of God.’
 In other words, the doctrine of Christ, the faith, was given to believers by means of God the Holy Spirit filling the apostles and writers of Scripture.
 Whereas the doctrines being taught by the Gnostics are delivered by false teachers who are not filled with the Spirit.
 And to whom was the doctrine of Christ given?
 To the saints, the holy ones.
 And why may believers be described as ‘holy?’
 Because at the point of salvation the perfect Righteousness of Christ was credited to the believer.
 And the Righteousness of Christ is holy.